docarray/docarray/docs/fundamentals/document/attribute.md

 (content-uri)=
 ## Load content from URI

-A quite common pattern is loading content from a URI instead of assigning them directly in the code.
+A common pattern is loading content from a URI instead of assigning it directly in the code.

-This can be easily done with `.uri` attribute.
-The value of `.uri` can point to either local URI, remote URI or [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme).
+This can easily be done with `.uri` attribute.
+The value of `.uri` can point to either a local URI, remote URI or [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme).

 ````{tab} Local image URI